ideas-into-software/org.gecko.emf/readme.md

 The following services are registered with the generated code and can be used:

-* *EPackage, GeneratedEPackage* - Service with the generated EPackage instance, with the provided properties e.g. *emf.model.name, emf.model.fileExt, emf.model.contentType, emf.model.protocol*
+* *EPackage, GeneratedEPackage* - Service with the generated EPackage instance, with the provided properties e.g. *emf.name, emf.fileExt, emf.contentType, emf.protocol*
-* *EFactory, GeneratedEFactory* - Service with the generated EFactory instance, with the provided properties e.g. *emf.model.name, emf.model.fileExt, emf.model.contentType, emf.model.protocol*
+* *EFactory, GeneratedEFactory* - Service with the generated EFactory instance, with the provided properties e.g. *emf.name, emf.fileExt, emf.contentType, emf.protocol*
-* *Resource.Factory, GeneratedResourceFactory* - Service with the generated ResourceFactory and provided properties e.g. *emf.model.name, emf.model.fileExt, emf.model.contentType, emf.model.protocol*
+* *Resource.Factory, GeneratedResourceFactory* - Service with the generated ResourceFactory and provided properties e.g. *emf.name, emf.fileExt, emf.contentType, emf.protocol*
 * *Condition* - OSGi Condition service with all model related properties

 Compared to the static access to EFactory or EPackage, one can access these instances using services, by either injecting the generated EPackage or EFactory interface or the abstract EFactory or EPackage directly.
-To filter the right model the target filter can be used against the service properties e.g. *emf.model.name=<your-model>*
+To filter the right model the target filter can be used against the service properties e.g. *emf.name=<your-model>*

 ## Gecko EMF Extender